Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_3HC.md

 * Add Programming pads so the SWD header does not need to be used for initial programming.
 * Enlarged the VFUSED trace to the three high current outputs so its capable of handling 15A@40C rise.
 * Added bypass jumper to IO_0_IN to bypass the 10K protection resistor to allow for I2C to be used on IO_0
-* Many changes to components to work arround supply chain issues that do not impact the functionality of the baord.
+* Many changes to components to work around supply chain issues that do not impact the functionality of the board.

 ## Revision v1.0a